-Create a Review or a Discovery directly from a chat.
-Libra detects the intent, runs it, and shows the result in the conversation.
+Create a Playbook, a Review, or a Discovery directly from a chat.
+Libra works out which tool you mean, asks for what it needs, and shows the result in the conversation.

-Chat is the fastest way to start a Review or a Discovery; you don’t have to leave it.
+Chat is the fastest way to start a Playbook, a Review, or a Discovery; you don’t have to leave it.
 Either pick Tools → Create new explicitly, or just describe what you want and Libra figures out which tool to use.

 Implicit, Libra picks

 Just type a prompt that implies a Review or a Discovery (“compare these contracts on confidentiality terms”, “check this against our standard NDA terms”) with documents attached, and Libra decides which tool to call.
-The result still appears as a preview card in the response.
+When Libra starts a Review this way, it goes through the same Playbook chooser as the explicit route.

 2